ExpressLRS/Docs/docs/quick-start/tx-es24tx.md

 ![JumperSlim](../assets/images/Jumper-slim.jpg)

 The jumpers should be moved into the USB/UART (Green) position from the images above.
 Attach your USB cable into the module and your computer.
 [CP210x Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) will have to be installed for this to work properly (Windows).
 Make sure your computer recognizes the module as a USB-to-UART Bridge device, otherwise, this method will not work.

+*Note: The new Slim Pro doesn't have jumpers or dip switches that you need to move in order to flash via USB.
+Just connect USB and make sure your computer has recognized the device as a USB-to-UART Bridge (i.e. install the needed CP210x drivers).*

 Using the ExpressLRS Configurator with the correct Target selected and [options](../../quick-start/firmware-options) set, hit **Build & Flash**.
 Wait for the process to finish, and you should be greeted with the "Success" message.